Your problems solved, with Holly Harper

 Getting angry at traffic jams makes them go away

-SHOUTING obscenities while punching the dashboard during traffic jams makes them disappear, according to new research.
+SHOUTING obscenities while punching the dashboard makes traffic jams disappear, according to new research.

-The Institute for Studies found that long queues of vehicles disperse 209% more quickly if drivers get unbelievably angry.
+The Institute for Studies has found that long queues of vehicles disperse in mere minutes once drivers have surpassed a certain level of red-faced fury.

-Dr Julian Cook said: “Exactly how it works is mysterious, but it is clear that foul-mouthed screamy tantrums have a very positive effect on bottlenecks, contraflows and motorway accident-based tailbacks.
+Professor Henry Brubaker said: “Exactly how it works is mysterious and possibly quantum.
+But the evidence that foul-mouthed screamy tantrums have a positive effect on bottlenecks, contraflows and motorway tailbacks is undeniable.

-“For maximum effectiveness tell whoever is in the passenger seat that this is their fault and that you should have left earlier, before muttering under your breath ‘it’s always the same fucking story, isn’t it?’.
+“For maximum effectiveness tell anyone in the passenger seat that this is their fault and that you should have left earlier, before muttering under your breath ‘it’s always the same f**king story with you pricks, isn’t it?’.

-“Following this simple process will send out the mental vibrations required to clear the road quickly and everything will be fine again.”
+“Following this simple process, the road will clear quickly and everything will be fine again.
+If it fails, repeat.”

-The study also found that 78 per cent of accidents are done deliberately, by people who just want to be annoying.
+The study also found that 78 per cent of motorway collisions are caused deliberately by motorists who just want to be annoying.